MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 1. Input the DocuSign template metadata in the fields provided.
 This includes Template ID, Template Name, Role Name, and Table.
 1. Map the form table fields to DocuSign tabs that are included in the document.

-Navigate to your DocuSign account (account.docusign.com) and going into settings \| Integrations \| Connect and modify the "PowerPagesDocusignEnvelopeTrigger v1.0" connect to have these additional triggers.
+Navigate to your DocuSign account (account.docusign.com) and going into settings \| Integrations \| Connect and modify the "PowerPagesDocusignEnvelopeTrigger v1.0" connect to have these other triggers.

 ## Enable DocuSign